 the NPMA below.

-Haitian capital of Port-au-Prince and surrounding areas, killing an
+of Port-au-Prince and surrounding areas, killing an estimated

-more than a million homeless.
-Shortly after the earthquake, the
+million homeless.
+Shortly after the earthquake, the National Pest

-National Pest Management Association (NPMA) offered its assistance
+Management Association (NPMA) offered its assistance to the Haitian

 On May 5, 2010, the first NPMA delegation traveled to Haiti to assess